RaulMoldes/Hospital_handler/README.md

 # Hospital_handler
-A brand new hospital-handling webapp made with django.
+A hospital-handling webapp made with django.

 Features and functionalities: